Plot drift

 Plot drift, or narrative drift, is a phenomenon in storytelling in which the plot of the story deviates from its apparent initial direction.
 The phenomenon can affect written works, although it is often more noticeable in performed media such as television shows or movies.
 Plot drift is generally (though not always) seen as contrary to good storytelling technique.

 A sign of plot drift can be the increased introduction of new characters and settings near the end of a story.

+Sometimes, a plot drift may be accidental when translating a traditionally oral story to written form.
+Oral storytelling is inconsistent and various regional, or even familial, differences can cause a plot to shift.